yonush/picoXpander/README.md

 ![pinout](images/pinout.png)

+Support has been added to work with the Adafruit Blinka platform.

 ## The boards in brief

 There are seven boards identified for the kit with three of them already designed and tested with the other four in progress